stakater/stakater-docs/docs/content/sre/multi-tenant-operator/tenant-roles.md

 # Tenant Member Roles

-Tenant Operator tenant members can have one of following 3 roles:
+MTO tenant members can have one of following 3 roles:

 1. Owner
 2. Editor